OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 B. Configure Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^

 It's **highly recommended NOT to modify** any of the provided files in the deployment (compose project) directory, which comes from the deployment archive.
-As new OpenNebula releases require to use of new deployment archives, such an approach would make your upgrades difficult.
+As new OpenNebula releases require you to use new deployment archives, such an approach would make your upgrades difficult.
 Create a new dedicated configuration file ``.env`` (which is loaded on deployment start) and **put inside all own customizations** with

 - :ref:`image parameters <container_reference_params>` (to override those in ``default.env``),
 - :ref:`deployment parameters <container_reference_deploy_params>` (to override those in ``docker-compose.yml``).